 We aim to provide a full range of technology to prepare children for the world of work, providing them with a broad experience of software, hardware, devices and operating systems.
 In class children are taught to use tablets, laptops, cameras and audio recorders to solve problems and achieve specific goals.
 As they gain confidence they select appropriate technology with more independence.

-SWITCHED ON computing content is divided into six areas: programming, computational thinking, creativity, computer networks, communication/collaboration and productivity.
+TEACH COMPUTING content is divided into four areas: programming, computer networks, communication/collaboration and creativity.
 Each area ensures progression of skills and aptitudes in Computing by providing a minimum entitlement of opportunities for each year group which maintain appropriate challenge.